Settled Minister Search Committee

 Sanjay Newton

-Sanjay Newton, Candidate for Settled Minister Search Committee
+Sanjay Newton, Settled Minister Search Committee

 I am excited to be considered for the Settled Minister Search Committee.
 If elected, I believe I would bring insight into our community’s needs, inquisitiveness about potential candidates, a spirit of collaboration and a willingness to listen.
 Over 10 years at First Parish, my experience has touched many parts of our community.
 Some highlights: singing in the choir, speaking from the pulpit, leading the time for all ages, teaching RE, and serving on the ministerial intern search and advisory committees.
 I look forward to a new settled minister guiding us through the next chapter in First Parish’s long history.